International humanitarian law: Pre-WWII Geneva Conventions

-The Law of Geneva is directly inspired by the principle of humanity.
-It relates to those who are not participating in the conflict, as well as to military personnel hors de combat.
-It provides the legal basis for protection and humanitarian assistance carried out by impartial humanitarian organizations such as the ICRC.
-This focus can be found in the Geneva Conventions.
+The Geneva Conventions were directly inspired by the principle of humanity.
+They addressed the matters relating to those who are not participating in the conflict, as well as to military personnel hors de combat and provided the legal basis for protection and humanitarian assistance carried out by impartial humanitarian organizations such as the ICRC.

+The pre-WWII conventions were largely replaced or superseded by the adoption of the Geneva Conventions of 1949, which remain in place today.